The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 As the name suggests, self-serve onboarding is a way of enabling your users to onboard themselves.

-This means rather than being funnelled down a certain path, users can learn about your product as they go.
+This means rather than being funneled down a certain path, users can learn about your product as they go.
 If they need help, they can find it.

 Self-serve onboarding is driven by the product itself.
 That’s why it fits with the product-led era we find ourselves in.

-There are a number of reasons why a self-serve onboarding approach works better than traditional user onboarding.
+There are a number of reasons why a self-serve onboarding approach works better than traditional customer onboarding.

 Self-serve onboarding scales better